Notice Period Dilemma: Do Employees on the Bench Need to Serve 2 Months?

 shishimoh

-I work at a client place.
-The client is giving me lot of work.
-If i am not able to complete the given task within notice period.
-Do my company have right to extend my notice period
+I work at a client's place.
+The client is giving me a lot of work.
+If I am not able to complete the given task within the notice period, does my company have the right to extend my notice period?

 If you are knowledgeable about any fact, resource or experience related to this topic - please add your views.
 For articles and copyrighted material please only cite the original source link.
 Each contribution will make this page a resource useful for everyone.
 Join To Contribute